panzhzh/acl-dabs/README.md

-# Single-Pass, Depth-Selective Reading for Multi-Aspect Sentiment Analysis
+# Single-Pass, Depth-Selective Reading for Multi-Aspect Sentiment Analysis (Official Site)

-Updated on June 27, 2026 (Paper is uploaded)

-Released on April 13, 2026

----

 This repository contains the official code for our ACL 2026 (main, long paper) - **Single-Pass, Depth-Selective Reading for Multi-Aspect Sentiment Analysis**
 <p>